Updated: Mar 5

 380+ acres of new terrain and a new high-speed, detachable quad.

-One of the only ski resort projects in the country to press on this summer, the Bald Mountain Expansion at Sun Valley is on track to add 380 acres of skiable terrain for the upcoming season.
+One of the only ski resort projects in the country to press on this summer, the Bald Mountain Expansion at Sun Valley has added 380 acres of skiable terrain for the 2020-21 season.

 Dubbed as a "resort within a resort," the project will expand access to a huge area of tree skiing to Turkey Bowl from Seattle Ridge.
 Those who prefer the groomers will find perfect corduroy on Lower Broadway.
 This trail will be extended an additional 4,200' to the base of a brand new high-speed detachable quad chair which will replace the aging Cold Springs chair.
-The new chair will rise 1,582 vertical feet, transporting skiers directly to The Roundhouse, Sun Valley's signature mid-mountain lodge and dining option.
+The new chair will rise 1,582 vertical feet, transporting skiers directly to The Roundhouse, Sun Valley's signature mid-mountain lodge where you can't miss the fondue.

 When it's complete, Sun Valley will have increased its total skiable area to 2,434 acres from 2,054 acres and created a seamless connection between the Bald Mountain and Roundhouse areas.
-Winter 2020 is looking like a good time to be in Idaho!
+Clearly, its is a great time to be in Idaho!

 Video & Images courtesy of Sun Valley Resort.